 The West Texas Historical Association was organized in 1924 in Abilene at Simmons College (as Hardin-Simmons University was then called).
 In 1996 the WTHA moved its editorial offices to Lubbock and Texas Tech University, and in 1998 it moved its executive offices there as well.
 Since 1924 the association has held an annual meeting and published its Yearbook.
 Officers and board members of the organization are all dedicated volunteers.

-Throughout its long and distinguished history, the WTHA has encompassed a wide range of both professional and non-professional historians--from lawyers and physicians to ranchers, business people, and teachers.
+Throughout its long and distinguished history, the WTHA has encompassed a wide range of both professional and non-professional historians-- from lawyers and physicians to ranchers, business people, and teachers.
 Although their interests vary, members share a common desire to preserve the rich history of the West Texas region for present and future generations.

-Caption: Exhibits and silent auction at the 2000 Midland meeting.
+Pictured right: The book dealers tables and silent auction at the 2000 Midland meeting.